Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's **censored**.
 The issue is that I could deal with that in my life until I heard the existence of a NCI red blood hack from 2023.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM (sorry, the IPS patch, piracy is bad, very bad) and have fun!

 My fun hit a wall rapidely.
-The blood hack was not released in the public domain, it looked like a ~~scammer~~ collector only version, released in very small quantities, and only to customers not owning an EPROM dumper or even a screwdriver.
-SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort (honestly, more than expected initially) to cook a public version.
+The blood hack was not released in the public domain, it looked like a ~~scammer~~ collector only version, released in very small quantities, and only to customers not owning an EPROM dumper or even a screwdriver apparently.

+Anyway, staring at video game box rotting on shelves is not my dope.
+I want to play the red blood version!
+So, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort (honestly, more than expected initially) to cook my own, but as a public version this time.
 I began thinking doing the hack seriously in June 2026 and was able to release the first version in July 2026.
 One month from idea to release basically.

 I'm a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure and use debug modes of emulators.
 Just a bootlegger job basically.